das-haustelles/product-description/README.md

 ## Usage

-> Some usage instructions
+> Some setup instructions for npm
--  run "build" for "webpack -d --watch",
+- `npm run build` for "webpack -d --watch",
--  run "start" for "nodemon ./server/server.js"
+- `npm run start` for "node ./database-mongodb/usersSeed.js & node ./server/server.js"
--  to seed database, run "node database-mongodb/hostelsSeed.js"
+- server is run on `http://localhost:3004/hostels/*/reviews/` where `*` is a number between 1-100 for hostel number

 ## Requirements